 "Commander Shepard now works for Cerberus...
 Cerberus.
 Makes you wonder, doesn't it?
 Makes you wonder if maybe, just maybe, he knows something we don't.
 We have to take a break.
 We'll be right back..."

-Throughout the known galaxy, accretion disks formed with many compositions.
+Throughout the galaxy, accretion disks formed with many compositions.
 Some gas, some ice, others mineral.
-One particular disk was unique, a black hole surrounded by the shattered hulls of ships of every size and design.
-Countless numbers of metallic carcasses drifted lazily in orbit, marking eons of destruction, a final graveyard for all civilizations that had come before only to be scoured clean from the galaxy.
-Indeed, most were silent memorials to cultures long dead and undiscovered, never known and thus never forgotten.
+This particular disk was unique, a black hole surrounded by the shattered hulls of ships of every size and design.
+Countless numbers of these metallic carcasses drifted lazily in orbit, marking eons of destruction, a final graveyard of silent memorials to cultures long dead and undiscovered, never known and thus never forgotten.

-Far at its edge, in the shadow of a gutted hulk almost a kilometer in length, the Normandy SR-2 lurked in darkness as her crew worked feverishly to keep her from becoming the latest monument.
+Far at its edge, in the shadow of a gutted hulk almost a kilometer in length, the Normandy SR-2 hovered in darkness as her crew worked feverishly to keep her from becoming the latest monument.